 Key Points

-- In each of the five quarters from 1 April 2022 to 30 June 2023, more Afghans reached the UK by small boat than through the bespoke resettlement schemes for Afghans.
+More… - Afghans were the top nationality among small boat arrivals in 2023.
+Between April 2022 and June 2023, more Afghans reached the UK by small boat than through the bespoke resettlement schemes.

-More… - The EU has also seen an increase in Afghan asylum claimants since the fall of Kabul.
+More… - Other European countries have also seen an increase in Afghan asylum claimants since the fall of Kabul.
+The UK ranks fourth at the European level, although it receives comparatively fewer applications relative to the size of its population.

 More…